Fordi/glace/README.md

 ### Advanced tag handlers and attribute handlers

 `if`, `for`, and `view` are all implemented as entries in `Glace.tagHandlers`.
 You can implement your own tag handler.
 They are functions that accept a `props` object, containing the attributes passed to the tag (and `TEMPLATE`, which is the template for its child nodes), and return a template function as described in the architecture section above.
 These are run at compile-time, and are essentially stand-ins for the normal element template function.

-Attribute handlers (Glace.attributeHandlers) are a different sort of beast.
+Attribute handlers are a different sort of beast.
 They run at runtime, and accept `state`, `element`, and `value`, where `value` is a list of substitution tokens. (e.g., if a value is "I'm ${color} boo-da-bee", the substitution list will be ["I'm ", function getterForColor(state), "boo-da-bee"].
 Even indices will always contain Strings, odd will always contain `function(state)`'s.
 Getter functions will also have an `expression` member, containing the raw expression the function is based on.
+They are not yet publicly editable.

 ### Events and Dispatchers